OlinDSA2025/olindsa2025.github.io/in_class/day03.md

 ## Arrays

 As we mentioned on day one, data structures represent different approaches to organizing data in some digital storage system.
 In this course, we're going to learn about a bunch of different data structures (e.g., linked lists, arrays, binary trees, graphs, etc.).
-To help us wrap our minds around the big ideas of data structures, let's consider a very basic data structure: an array.
+To help us wrap our minds around the big ideas of data structures, let's consider a very useful data structure: an array.

 Depending on your programming background, perhaps you haven't encountered an array yet.
 An array is an ordered collection of values (usually of a particular type).
 Arrays are typically implemented in a computer using a contiguous block of memory (e.g., stored in the computer's RAM).